101arrowz/gd.js/README.md

 To set up your own CORS proxy, set up a standard [CORS-Anywhere proxy](https://github.com/Rob--W/cors-anywhere), but configure it to strip `User-Agent` and optionally remove the rate limit.

 Alternatively you can [deploy this preconfigured template](https://github.com/101arrowz/gd.js-cors-proxy) to a hosting platform of your choice (unfortunately Heroku appears to be blacklisted by RobTop and won't work).
 Just run `node server.js` with the appropriate `PORT` and `HOST` environment variables and you should be set.
+Once your server is online, just provide the base path to the server as `corsURL` in the options.

 ### Development